OctopusDeploy/docs/src/shared-content/scripts/update-variable-set-variable-value-scripts.include.md

 # Check to see if something was returned
 if ($null -eq $librarySet)
 {
-    Write-Warning "Library variable not found with name '$libraryVariabelSetName'" exit
+    Write-Warning "Library variable not found with name '$libraryVariableSetName'" exit
 }

-# Get the variableset
+# Get the variable set
 $variableSet = $repositoryForSpace.VariableSets.Get($librarySet.VariableSetId)

 # Get the variable